twilightcity-net/gradle-docker-dsl-plugin/README.md

 Gradle plugin for managing Docker containers, specifically in the context of the local and CI build/test lifecycle.

 This plugin provides a handy DSL for the excellent [gradle-docker-plugin](https://github.com/bmuschko/gradle-docker-plugin).
 The primary use case is to facilitate testing, either local or as part of a CI build.
+As such, the tasks are oriented around pulling images and container lifecycle rather than building and pushing images.

+### Installation

+Apply the plugin using standard gradle convention

+plugins {
+    id ("org.betterdevxp.dockerdsl") version "0.1.0"
+}

+### Usage

 Given a container definition, gradle tasks are dynamically created to pull the image, create the container, start the container, stop the container, remove the container, and destroy the image.

 For example, given the following container definition...
 ```gradle